Patagonia Frequently Asked Questions

 What’s included in the Cowgirl Yoga & Hiking Patagonia retreat?

-• 7 days/7 nights at our own private lodge in the Arelauquen Golf and Country Club.
+• 8 days/8 nights at our own private casa in the Arelauquen Golf and Country Club.

 • All airport transfers between our lodge and the Bariloche Airport.
 All transfers to outdoor activities.

-• Open bar (includes mineral water, drinks, juices, wines and drinks from the house).
+• Open bar (includes mineral water, drinks, juices, beer and wine at the house).

 • Daily yoga classes.